Check out semi-daily blog posts & sign up for newsletter!

 3. How do you plan to prioritize racial equity in Washington?

-We don't need more laws on that, we already have the 14th Amendment and the 1964 Civil Rights Act.
+We don't need more laws on that, we already have the 14th Amendment and the 1964 Civil Rights Act (among several other civil rights acts and equilibrium Supreme Court rulings).
 What people feel in their hearts is really none of my business, elected or not.
 It's not in the best interests of anybody to see themselves as perpetual victims because of their perceived position on a perceived racial totem pole.
 In 2020, we all face the same basic dilemmas and problems in America as any other citizen/human being does, and maybe people need to look at their own deficiencies based on their own personal decisions before blaming the "great other" for their problems.

 4. What will you do in the Legislature to address homelessness and affordable housing in your district?